 Funder: Health Resources and Services Administration

-Summary: Supports rural health care providers in building quality improvement capacity, focusing on clinical data use and chronic disease outcomes.
+Summary: Supports rural health care providers in implementing quality improvement strategies to enhance clinical outcomes and operational sustainability.